April 9, 2025

 I first visited Vietnam with Jean back in 2017, when we explored Hanoi and Da Nang.
 Not long after — right before starting a new role at Twitter (which feels like forever ago) — I returned solo to check out Saigon.
 At the time, I thought Vietnam was the most underrated travel destination in the world.
 It still might be!
 I’ll have to see.

 Sadly, this will be my only night in Saigon.
-But from here, I’ll be slowly making my way north through Vietnam.
+But from here, I’ll slowly make my way north — through Vietnam and into Laos.
 Onward!

 Comments are closed.